alejandro-matos/Airway-ML-CFD-Linux/README.md

 ### Hardware Specifications
 <!-- TODO: Specify hardware recommendations -->
-- Recommended RAM: [TK recommended RAM]
+- Recommended RAM: 32 GB
-- Processor: [TK processor details]
-- GPU: [TK GPU requirements]
+- GPU: NVIDIA processor

 ## Software Installation Scripts
-If starting from a fresh OpenSUSE installation, you can run the following script to set up all necessary software:
+If starting from a fresh OpenSUSE installation, you can run the following scripts to set up all necessary software:

 <!-- TODO: Review what packages to install -->
 [Script still needs to be written]